 - Capsules / Pills

-Fiber consists of the indigestible part of plants.
-Its rough nature helps strengthen and clear the gastrointestinal tract.
-It may also offer some relief to of those suffering from pain, diarrhea, constipation, and irregularity.
-Plus, using fiber supplements regularly can reduce those symptoms commonly associated with Irritable Bowel Syndrome (IBS).
-Plus, fiber does a great job of stabilizing how quickly your body burns energy for fuel, allowing your body to maintain its natural blood sugar levels over the course of your run.
+Fiber consists of the indigestible part of plants and its rough nature helps strengthen and clear the gastrointestinal tract.
+Fiber may also offer some relief to individuals suffering from pain, diarrhea, constipation, or irregularity.
+The regular use of fiber supplements can also reduce symptoms commonly associated with Irritable Bowel Syndrome (IBS).
+It also quickly stabilizes how quickly your body burns energy for fuel, allowing your body to maintain its natural blood sugar levels over the course of your run.

 Your Hydration Routine

-Since runners are highly active, it’s important that you heavily hydrate while taking fiber supplements.
+Since runners are very active, it’s important that you properly hydrate while taking fiber supplements.
 If your body doesn’t get enough water to move the fiber you ingest out of your gastrointestinal tract, it will compensate by pulling water from surrounding intestinal tissue, causing constipation.
-That 6 to 8 ounces of water is very important to remember if you take gummy supplements!
+Those daily 8 cups water are important to remember if you take any fiber supplement!

 Frequently Asked Questions